-- Shooting a very bright subject can cause a vertical band to appear in the monitor screen image.
+Shooting a very bright subject can cause a vertical band to appear in the monitor screen image.
 This does not indicate malfunction.
-The band will be recorded in the case of a movie. - Certain types of memory cards take longer to record data, which can cause movie frames to be dropped. " "and " "lest " flash on the monitor screen during recording to let you know when a frame has been dropped.
-Use of a memory card with a maximum transfer speed of at least 10MB per second is recommended.
+The band will be recorded in the case of a movie.

-- Optical zoom is disabled while shooting a movie.
+- Certain types of memory cards take longer to record data, which can cause movie frames to be dropped. "]" and "] " and "] [] I show the monitor screen during recording to let you know when a frame has been dropped.
+Use of a memory card with a maximum transfer speed of at least 10MB per second is recommended. - Optical zoom is disabled while shooting a movie.
 Digital zoom only is available while shooting a movie.
-If you want to use a particular optical zoom setting, make sure you select it before you press the shutter button to start movie recording (page 69). - The effects of camera movement in an image become more pronounced when you shoot close up or a large zoom factor.
-Because of this, use of a tripod is recommended under these conditions. - When the subject is outside the camera's focus range, focusing is not possible and the image will be out of focus. - The angle of view for movies is less than that for snapshots.
+If you want to use a particular optical zoom setting, make sure you select it before you press the shutter button to start movie recording (page 68). - The effects of camera movement in an image become more pronounced when you shoot close up or a large zoom factor.
+Because of this, use of a tripod is recommended under these conditions. - When the subject is outside the camera's focus range, focusing is not possible and the image will be out of focus.